 EFM can be done in two methods, internal and external.
 External is done with a hand-held Doppler ultrasound, while internal is done with an electrode directly on the head of the fetus.
 There are several opportunities for medical mistake here, including using excessive force in placing the electrode.
 EFM is usually a tool used in court to point to a clean bill of fetal health before an alleged act of negligence, but it can also cause problems in itself.

-Get An Attorney On Your Side
+Get A Louisville Injury Attorney On Your Side